Otros Ejercicios

 You're gonna play the game, boy,

-You learn to play it right.'
+You gotta to play it right.'

 You've got to know